 If you've postponed continuing education because of costs, time, or health risks associated with travel, your wait is over.
 Everything is recorded and captioned so you can work at your own pace.

-Earn your Accessible Yoga Teacher certification online.
-Learn how to design yoga classes where all students can practice together regardless of age, size, ability, or experience level from accessible yoga experts.Get Details & Register Now
+The Accessible Yoga Training Online is a foundational course for all yoga teachers, developed to assist trainees in learning to design yoga classes where all students can practice together regardless of age, size, ability, or experience level.Get details & join the waitlist

 What Our Students Are Saying